strongjz/amazon-eks-and-amazon-ec2-k8s-container-networking-workshops/README.md

 Any commits to a branch will auto build and deploy in a couple of minutes to a custom route named with the branch name.
 You can see the currently deployed hash at the bottom of the menu panel.
-An example is the "jenkinsworld" branch would be deployed to https://eksworkshop.com/jenkinsworld/

 note: shift-reload may be necessary in your browser to reflect the latest changes.